anusha414/aws_notes/README.md

 AWS Lambda:-

 AWS Lambda is a serverless compute service from Amazon Web Services that lets you run code without provisioning or managing servers.
+AWS will take care of infrastructure, scaling and load balanacing and availabilty.
+It will charge only for execution time.
 You just upload your code, and Lambda runs it automatically in response to events.
 ⸻
 🔹 How It Works (Simple Explanation)